Abhishek-Rath/100-days-of-code/r1-log.md

 ### R1D10 - 19/11/2021
 Implemented Simple Exponential smoothing time series forecasting algorithm for hackathon.
 Worked on DBMS mini project frontend and pushed to GitHub.

+### R1D11 - 20/11/2021
+Worked more on data processing to improve our result for submission.
+Implemented backend for register and login, in DBMS mini project.

+### R1D12 - 21/11/2021
+Worked on different approaches ti improve our submission result in Hackathon.